 - RTD Method (Role The Dice) – Also known as the “rule of thumb” approach, a taxpayer uses a predetermined allocation (ie. 80%/20% or 70%/30%) for land and improvements.
 Many CPAs are not comfortable with this approach and it may raise concerns under IRS examination.

-|KBKG Insight: A higher depreciable basis in the building improvement category coupled with a cost segregation study generates greater accelerated deductions as relative building component values also increase.|
+KBKG Insight: A higher depreciable basis in the building improvement category coupled with a cost segregation study generates greater accelerated deductions as relative building component values also increase.

 In this specific case, Nielsen v.
 Commissioner, the taxpayer contested the county assessor’s data as “extraordinarily inaccurate,” but the Tax Court did not agree.
-While the Tax Court acknowledged a taxpayer is qualified to testify to the value of their entire property, they found no authority suggesting a taxpayer is qualified to allocate the value of property between land and improvements.
+While the Tax Court acknowledged a taxpayer is qualified to testify to the value of their entire property, they found no authority suggesting a taxpayer is qualified to allocate the value of the property between land and improvements.

-When land and buildings are purchased for one price, tax preparers must advise their clients on the pros and cons of using various approaches to allocate the cost for tax depreciation purposes.
+When land and buildings are purchased for one price, tax preparers must advise their clients on the pros and cons of using various approaches to allocating the cost for tax depreciation purposes.
 Relying on a property tax assessment for this information may result in leaving deductions on the table.
 In situations where the county tax assessor’s land value is excessive, considering other options can yield significant permanent tax benefits that can be further enhanced by a cost segregation study.

 Authors: Lester Cook, CCSP, ASA; Gian Pazzia, CCSP